yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 '''You MUST do this if you want to use ad-hoc mode, otherwise your throughput WILL suffer!'''

 = Ethernet switch configuration =
 Most of the routers supported by OpenWrt include a builtin switch; four lan ports and one wan port.
-What most people don't realize is that all of these ports are actually the same interface -- there is a single 10/100 ethernet which is fed into a 6 port switch.
-5 of the ports are external and make the lan and wan ports seen on the back of the router, and one port is internally wired to the router's ethernet interface.
+What most people don't realize is that all of these ports are actually the same interface -- there is a single 10/100 Ethernet which is fed into a 6 port switch.
+5 of the ports are external and make the lan and wan ports seen on the back of the router, and one port is internally wired to the router's Ethernet interface.

 The separation of lan and wan comes from the use of VLANs.
 By grouping ports into VLANs, the switch can be broken up into smaller virtual switches, and by adding VLAN tags to packets, OpenWrt can control which virtual switch (which ports) the packet gets routed.